-- 7.1 Where the GLA revokes a licence "with immediate effect", a press release is usually issued immediately. - 7.2 Where the GLA revokes without immediate effect and the labour provider can continue to trade, the GLA will not normally issue a press release until the time for an appeal has elapsed or the appeal has been lost or withdrawn by the labour provider. - 7.3 The exception to (7.2) is where the justification for the revocation is already in the public domain or there are exceptional public interest reasons to publicise the decision, and it is in the public interest to be open about the GLA decision. - 7.4 Where information is already in the public domain it is important for the GLA to clarify matters so that there is no misunderstanding or misinformation. - 7.5 The GLA may consider exceptional public interest reasons, for example, where revocations that are based on licensing standards score of 120 or more points, or in
+- 7.1 Where the GLAA revokes a licence "with immediate effect", a press release is usually issued immediately. - 7.2 Where the GLAA revokes without immediate effect and the labour provider can continue to trade, the GLAA will not normally issue a press release until the time for an appeal has elapsed or the appeal has been lost or withdrawn by the labour provider. - 7.3 The exception to (7.2) is where the justification for the revocation is already in the public domain or there are exceptional public interest reasons to publicise the decision, and it is in the public interest to be open about the GLAA decision.

-- circumstances where the business is no longer trading (for example, if the principal authority is on remand). - 7.6 Where press releases are not issued for revocations without immediate effect, at the time of the decision, the GLA will continue to: - issue press releases at the end of the appeals process (subject to the appellant losing), and - add an entry to the GLA list of revoked licences (which also states if a business has successfully applied for a new licence). - 7.7 The GLA will generally not issue a press release for businesses who have been revoked without immediate effect and who successfully apply for a new licence (unless there are the exceptional circumstances mentioned in paragraph 7.3 7.4 above).
-This is on the grounds that if a business shows willing to get themselves up to standard, it would be counterproductive to 'name and shame' them.
+- 7.4 Where information is already in the public domain it is important for the GLAA to clarify matters so that there is no misunderstanding or misinformation. - 7.5 The GLAA may consider exceptional public interest reasons, for example, where revocations that are based on licensing standards score of 120 or more points, or in circumstances where the business is no longer trading (for example, if the principal authority is on remand). - 7.6 Where press releases are not issued for revocations without immediate effect, at the time of the decision, the GLAA will continue to: - issue press releases at the end of the appeals process (subject to the appellant losing), and - add an entry to the GLAA list of revoked licences (which also states if a business has successfully applied for a new licence).
+This list will be maintained in line with the GLAA retention policy as set out at paragraph 20. - 7.7 The GLAA will generally not issue a press release for businesses who have been revoked without immediate effect and who successfully apply for a new licence (unless there are the exceptional circumstances mentioned in paragraph 7.3 7.4 above).
+This is because if a business is able to demonstrate a commitment to enhance standards, it would be disproportionate to publicise a revocation.